-Special meetings may be called with a minimum of 24 hours advanced notice, to discuss specific items.
+Special meetings may be called with 24 hours advanced notice, to discuss specific items.
+The agenda will be posted on the bulletin board by the cafeteria and the meeting will be limited to those items.

-We appreciate your attendance this evening and invite your continued interest on behalf of the students and residents of Region 4.
+We appreciate your attendance this evening and invite your continued interest on behalf of the children and residents of Essex.